fluencelabs/nox/README.md

 This will run fluence with a randomly generated key, listening for `ws://` on `9999`, and for tcp on `7777`.

 ### Playground
-If you have `tmux` installed, you can run playground environment:
+If you have `tmux` installed, you can run local playground environment:

 Run nodes:
 ```bash